-A Dividend Equivalent Right is an Award entitling the recipient to receive credits based on cash distributions that would have been paid on the shares of Stock specified in the Dividend Equivalent Right (or other award to which it relates) if such shares had been issued to and held by the recipient.
+A Dividend Equivalent Right is an Award entitling the recipient to receive credits based on cash distributions that would have been paid on the shares of Stock specified in the Dividend Equivalent Right (or other award to which it relates)

+if such shares had been issued to and held by the recipient.
 A Dividend Equivalent Right may be granted hereunder to any Grantee.
 The terms and conditions of Dividend Equivalent Rights shall be specified in the grant.
 Dividend equivalents credited to the holder of a Dividend Equivalent Right may be paid currently or may be deemed to be reinvested in additional shares of Stock, which may thereafter accrue additional equivalents.
 Any such reinvestment shall be at Fair Market Value on the date of reinvestment.
 Dividend Equivalent Rights may be settled in cash or Stock or a combination thereof, in a single installment or installments, all determined in the sole discretion of the Board.
 A Dividend Equivalent Right granted as a component of another Award may provide that such Dividend Equivalent Right shall be settled upon exercise, settlement, or payment of, or lapse of restrictions on, such other award, and that such Dividend Equivalent Right shall expire or be forfeited or annulled under the same conditions as such other award.
-A Dividend Equivalent Right granted as a component of another Award may also contain terms and conditions different from such other award.
-Notwithstanding anything herein to the contrary, in no event will Dividend Equivalent Rights granted as a component of an Award, whether subject to time-based and/or performance-based vesting criteria, be paid during the vesting period with respect to the unvested and/or unearned portion of any such Awards.
-Dividend Equivalent Rights accrued on shares subject to any such Awards shall become payable no earlier than the date the vesting criteria have been satisfied and the underlying Restricted Stock or Stock Units have become vested and/or been earned, as applicable.
+A Dividend Equivalent Right granted as a component of an Award, whether subject to time-based and/or performance-based vesting criteria, be paid during the vesting period with respect to the unvested and/or unearned portion of any such Awards.
+Dividend Equivalent Rights and the underlying Restricted Stock or Stock Units have become vested and/or been earned, as applicable.